thetypist/spca/readme.txt

 == Installation ==
 1. Upload the 'show-post-content-anywhere' folder to the '/wp-content/plugins' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= How to use the plugin with a WordPress site? =
+Just install the plugin.
+Then use the shortcode [spca post='your_post_id'].

+= What does it work with? =
+It works with any page, post, or custom post type.
+It also supports Visual Composer content.

+= How can I show meta value instead of post content?
+To show meta value, use field parameter like [spca field='meta_key' post_id='your_post_id'].